 Grilling frozen burger patties requires a little more care.
 The last thing you want to do is burn the outside of the burger while the inside is raw and even still frozen.
 There are two ways you can help ensure this doesn’t happen.
 Preheat your grill to 325°-375°F and set it up for two-zone, or indirect, cooking.

-You can start your frozen burger patties on the cooler side to help them thaw and cook a little more evenly before transferring them over to the direct heat.
+If you’re preheating your grill to medium-high heat, you should start your frozen burger patties on the cooler side to help them thaw and cook a little more evenly before transferring them over to the direct heat.
 You also can simply just have your grill at the lower 325°F temperature to ensure you won’t burn the exterior.

 Setting up your grill in two zones also allows you to move any burgers from a possible flare-up.
 Frozen burgers can cause flare-ups just like any other burger, so be aware.
 Make sure your grill grates are cleaned before you start cooking and watch for those drippings over the burners or coals.